-This rule shall apply to the Supreme Court, the Administrative Office of the Courts, and the Supreme Court committees.
+This rule will apply to the Supreme Court, the Administrative Office of the Courts, and the Supreme Court committees.

 Statement of the Rule:

 (1) Establishment of committees.
-There is hereby established a Supreme Court advisory committee in each of the following areas: civil procedure, criminal procedure, juvenile court procedure, appellate procedure, evidence, and the rules of professional conduct.
+There is hereby established a Supreme Court advisory committee in each of the following areas: business and chancery court procedure, civil procedure, criminal procedure, juvenile court procedure, appellate procedure, evidence, and the rules of professional conduct.
 The Supreme Court may establish ad hoc or oversight committees.
-The Supreme Court shall designate a liaison to each committee.
+The Supreme Court will designate a liaison to each committee.

 (3) Application and recruitment of committee members.
-Vacancies on the advisory committees shall be announced in a manner reasonably calculated to reach members of the Utah State Bar.
-The notice shall specify the name of the committee that has the vacancy, a brief description of the committee’s responsibilities, the method for submitting an application or letter of interest, and the application deadline.
+Vacancies on the advisory committees will be announced in a manner reasonably calculated to reach members of the Utah State Bar.
+The notice will specify the name of the committee that has the vacancy, a brief description of the committee’s responsibilities, the method for submitting an application or letter of interest, and the application deadline.
 Members of the committees or the Supreme Court may solicit applications for membership on the committees.
-Applications and letters of interest shall be submitted to the Supreme Court.
+Applications and letters of interest will be submitted to the Supreme Court.

 (5) Absences.
 In the event that a committee member fails to attend three committee meetings during a calendar year, the chair may notify the Supreme Court of those absences and may request that the Supreme Court replace that committee member.